-In January 2018 the Company issued bonds under its EMTN program for an amount of EUR 850,000 thousand, maturing in 10 years and with a 1.5% coupon.
-Part of the proceeds from the issuance were used for a bond buy-back offer for EUR 564,100 thousand of debentures maturing between 2019 and 2023.
+In November 2019 the Company issued bonds under its EMTN program for an amount of EUR 750,000 thousand, maturing in 10 years and with a 0.75% coupon.
+Part of the proceeds from the issuance were used for a bond buy-back offer for EUR 359,500 thousand of debentures maturing between 2021 and 2025.
 The proceeds obtained from the issuance on lent to its parent company in means of an intercompany loan.

-In October 2018, the company successfully repurchased bonds under the EMTN program amounting EUR 33,300 thousand with maturity in 2021.
-The intercompany loan directly linked to such bonds were duly cancelled.
+In December 2019 the Company successfully repurchased a bond under the EMTN program of EUR 300,000 thousands with maturity in 2021 pursuant the make whole clause.
+The intercompany loan directly linked to such bond was duly repaid.